-- ► The position and type of cable entry point designated in each case can be seen in the figure. - ▶ Use the cable entry points and grommets, if any, from the accessory kit to direct the lines into the storage system. - ► Seal the remaining openings using he dummy plugs provided for this purpose in the accessory kit.
+- The position and type of cable entry point designated in each case can be seen in the figure. - Use the cable entry points and grommets, if any, from the accessory kit to direct the lines into the storage system. - Seal the remaining openings using he dummy plugs provided for this purpose in the accessory kit.

-5.4 Installing the power unit
+5.4 Installing the power module

-Danger due to touching live components on the power module

-Damage to components of the power module due to electrostatic discharge (ESD)!

-- ▶ Do not remove the touch guard on the power module and do not open the power module. - ▶ Do not touch any components under the touch guard on the power module. - ▶ Do not touch any components of the inverter by opening the power module.

-Danger due to lifting the power module by the touch guard

-Damage to the power module!

-▶ Never lift the power module by the touch guard.
+NOTICE Danger due to touching live components on the power module Damage to components of the power module due to electrostatic discharge (ESD)!
+Do not remove the touch guard on the power module and do not open the power module. ► Do not touch any components under the touch guard on the power module.
+Do not touch any components of the inverter by opening the power mod- ule.
+NOTICE Danger due to lifting the power module by the touch guard Damage to the power module!
+Never lift the power module by the touch guard.

-- ▶ Lift the power module by bringing the mounting handles on the right and left side of the module into the openings and moving them up (1.). - ▶ Hang the power module in the middle on the top edge of the mounting frame (2.). - ▶ Secure the power module to the three drilled holes using the screws and contact discs from the installation equipment pack (3.). - ► Tighten the screws with a torque of 6 Nm. - ► Hang the two mounting handles on the touch guard.
+- Secure the two hooks to the top of the power module using the screws and contact discs provided in the installation equipment pack (1.). - Tighten the screws with a torque of 6 Nm. - ► Lift the power module by bringing the mounting handles on the right and left side of the module into the openings and moving them up (2.). - ▶ Hang the power module in the middle on the top edge of the mounting frame (3.). - Secure the power module to the two outer holes using the screws and contact discs from the installation equipment pack (4.).
+Attachment to the centre hole is optional. - Tighten the screws with a torque of 6 Nm. - Hang the two mounting handles on the touch guard.
 The mounting handles remain in the storage system.

-6 Connecting the storage system

-Electrical work on the storage system and electrical distributor

-- ▶ Switch off the storage system to electrically isolate it. - ▶ Disconnect the relevant electrical circuits. - ► Secure against anyone switching on the device again. - ▶ Wait five minutes so the capacitors can discharge. - ▶ Check that the device is disconnected from the power supply. - ▶ Only authorized electricians are permitted to carry out electrical work.

-Touch voltage in the event of a fault

-▶ Install a selective residual current device with a nominal differential current of 300 mA in TT networks.
+6 Connecting the storage system ▲ DANGER Electrical work on the storage system and electrical distributor Danger to life due to electrocution!
+Switch off the storage system to electrically isolate it.
+Disconnect the relevant electrical circuits.
+Secure against anyone switching on the device again.
+Wait five minutes so the capacitors can discharge.
+Check that the device is disconnected from the power supply.
+Only authorized electricians are permitted to carry out electrical work. ▲ DANGER Touch voltage in the event of a fault Danger to life due to electrocution!
+Install a selective residual current device with a nominal differential current of 300 mA in TT networks.
 Nominal differential currents of 100 mA or 30 mA are also possible.
 The type of RCD must be selected depending upon the local conditions of the network.

-Danger due to touching live components on the power module

-Damage to components of the power module due to electrostatic discharge (ESD)!

-- ▶ Do not remove the touch guard on the power module and do not open the power module. - ▶ Do not touch any components under the touch guard on the power module. - ▶ Do not touch any components of the inverter by opening the power module.
+NOTICE Danger due to touching live components on the power module Damage to components of the power module due to electrostatic discharge (ESD)!
+Do not remove the touch guard on the power module and do not open the power module. ► Do not touch any components under the touch guard on the power module.
+Do not touch any components of the inverter by opening the power mod- ule.